Hannah of the Bittersweet Blog shared her review of the Soy Dream Frozen Dessert with us.

 Lifting the lid, I had to double check the label to make sure I hadn’t grabbed the vanilla again.
 The contents of the container were so pale – no strawberries to be seen!
 At least it looked a little more natural.
 I hoped for the best as I spooned out a bowlful.

 At first bite, I was taken aback by the intense flavor.
 Not at all what I had thought based on its appearance.
 Unfortunately, it tasted extremely artificial.
 Nothing like strawberries found in nature, and more like those chemically enhanced children’s fruit snacks, only frozen.
 The darker spots even tasted sour, not at all pleasant, really.
 As disappointed as I was with the vanilla, the strawberry was downright repulsive.
 My greatest regret is having the remainder of the pint to go through.

-Admittedly, theses are only two of the ten different flavors that are offered by Soy Dream, and in fact, I even have another one (Chocolate) sitting in my freezer, purchased by my mom.
+Admittedly, theses are only two of the ten different flavors that are offered by Soy Dream (now they only have four!), and in fact, I even have another one (Chocolate) sitting in my freezer, purchased by my mom.
 She reports that it’s actually very enjoyable, quite contrary to my reactions towards the contents of the other cartons I explored.
 Comparing it to something akin to a chocolate sorbet, she went further to say that it feels almost light and airy, as opposed to the standard density of cow’s milk ice cream.

 The Facts on Soy Dream: